Skip to main content

 Heart Failure/Transplant Fellowship

 The University of Utah welcomes applicants interested in training at our program with a rich history of advancing the fields of heart failure (HF), mechanical circulatory support (MCS), and transplant cardiology.
-During training, advanced heart failure (AHF) fellows here will gain a truly unique experience by training in 3 distinct environments.
-Our AHF Fellows rotate between the University of Utah Health Science Center, George E. Wahlen Department of Veterans Affairs Medical Center, and Intermountain Medical Center.
+During training, our advanced heart failure (AHF) fellows will gain a truly unique experience by training in 3 distinct environments.
+All AHF Fellows rotate between the University of Utah Health Science Center, George E. Wahlen Department of Veterans Affairs Medical Center, and Intermountain Medical Center.
 The three hospitals serve as major referral centers for advanced heart failure and transplantation for the state of Utah, states from the surrounding intermountain region and veterans from around the country.
 The program has been in continuous operation since 1985 and more than 1,700 patients have received heart transplants (only a handful of programs worldwide have achieved this).
 On an annual basis, the combined program performs 55-60 heart transplants, 40-45 durable VAD/TAH implantations, and more than 200 temporary mechanical circulatory support device placements.

-For fellowship verifications, please email missy.grow@hsc.utah.edu .
+For fellowship verifications, please email Sirena Estrada at sirena.estrada@hsc.utah.edu .

 Why the Utah AHFTC Fellowship?

-Program Director, Dr. Kevin Shah
+Program Director, Dr. Roberta Florido

 Program Director